The First Vision: Critical reception

 The video's overall effectiveness received reviews.
 According to AllMusic writer Ashley S. Battel, The First Vision was a compelling prelude to Carey's stardom.
 Forrest Spencer of AllMovie believed it provided insights into her early career that fans would appreciate.
 Martin Aston called it "as good a compilation as you could hope for" in Music Week.

 Critics commented on the video's depiction of Carey.
 Los Angeles Times critic Dennis Hunt found the interview segment the weakest portion because Carey "offers no in-depth answers to basic questions".
 Writing for Select, Chris Marlowe said she was "carefully scripted to convey a sense of charming casualness".
 Rolling Stone contributor Jim Farber likened the video to an advertisement for a phone sex line owing to Carey's "saucerlike eyes, serpentine hair, and maul-me expressions".
 Hunt remarked the camera's focus on her resembled production choices typically seen in a Playboy video.

-The recordings of Carey's live performances received positive reviews.
+Carey's live recordings received positive reviews.
 In his biography of Carey, author Chris Nickson considered them the best part of the video.
 Hunt felt they provided Carey ample opportunity to showcase her vocal abilities.
 According to Marlowe, "her voice can make up for nearly anything".
 Jornal do Brasil writer Marcus Veras considered the rehearsals a highlight.
 Peoples Ralph Novak complimented the cover of "Don't Play That Song" as he felt its lyrics allowed Carey's voice to come across more powerfully than in her self-written material.
 Lynn Voedisch of the Chicago Sun-Times said she exuded emotion when singing it.
 Reviewing in 2020, NME writer Eddy Lim described Carey's rendition of "Vision of Love" as extraordinary and Jon Caramanica of The New York Times thought they all showcased "her voice in its full, pure, almost unfathomable luster".